Timbers beat Quakes 3-1, earn playoff spot

 Wondolowski equalized for the Earthquakes 10 minutes later on a diving header from close range that popped up and hit the crossbar before falling into the goal.

 Wondolowski leads San Jose with 15 goals.
-He is the all-time leading scorer in MLS with 159 goals, surpassing Landon Donovan, who had 145.
+He is the career scoring leader in MLS with 159 goals, surpassing Landon Donovan, who had 145.
 He also leads the league’s all-time list with 44 game-winning goals, and 73 road goals.

 The 2012 league MVP and two-time Golden Boot winner is in his 15th season in MLS.
+After the game he said he was undecided about his future.

+“I can’t thank Matias and the staff enough for reigniting the love and passion for this game for me,” he said.
+“Last year took a lot out of me, both mentally and physically, and I was pretty sure this was going to be the last one coming into this season.
+That said, I had a lot of fun.
+I was thinking, this was going to be the time where ‘This is a job, I’m done now.’
+But I do love it.”

 The Timbers had several good opportunities early in the second half, including a free kick from just atop the penalty area, but couldn’t find the net until Asprilla’s goal in the 59th minute.
 Asprilla’s first attempt was stopped by San Jose goalkeeper Daniel Vega, but he buried the rebound.